Paekākāriki.NZ

 Replacement rat and mouse traps also available to order.

-Backyard trapping information – where to place your traps, how to set, and how to clear.
-Department of Conservation – Te Papa Atawhai
+The Department of Conservation has a great site which covers where to place your traps, how to set, and how to clear.
+Check this out here Department of Conservation – Te Papa Atawhai

 Join the Trap.nz Predator Free project group here Predator Free Paekakariki | Trap.NZ